 Everything we need to establish our new planet is going to be taken with us so decided upon pre leaving.
 Then we all fly to our new planet.

 The new planet, called Auroura 56 Z will be simulated in Minecraft.

 It is a very interesting project to observe.
-The way we set these things up are the it is mostly student driven with the teachers working as facilitators to the learning.
+The way we set these things up is it is mostly student-driven with the teachers working as facilitators to the learning.